Njugunasam/phase1finalproject/README.md

 # phase1finalproject
-book catalogue....It is a web application that displays a catalog of books stored in a db.json file.
-Users can see  book details and search for books in the catalogue.
+book catalog....It is a web application that displays a catalog of books.
+Users can see  book details, search, like, and rate their favorite books using stars. license..This project is licensed under the MIT license